tnabtaf/pub_spork/README.md

 At this point you can add tags if you want to.

-Meanwhile, Zotero is automatically synching any updates you make in the client back to the online version of your library back at Zotero.org.
+Meanwhile, Zotero is automatically syncing any updates you make in the client back to the online version of your library back at Zotero.org.

 ## How is my *known pubs DB* updated?

-The *known pubs DB* contains every publication you have ever looked at, including the irrelevnt ones.
+The *known pubs DB* contains every publication you have ever looked at, including the irrelevant ones.
 It is used to help generate the HTML page used in curation, and to help avoid looking at any paper more than once.

 It is updated in two ways: